Paladin Alternate Class Features

 Antipaladins may also take this replacement, but anything that would affect evil, instead affects good; anything that deals with positive energy, instead deals negative energy, and any sacred effects are instead profane.

 Anathema (Su): Starting at 3rd level, and every three levels thereafter, a paladin can select one anathema, and once chosen, they cannot be changed.
 Each anathema adds an effect to the paladin’s smite evil attack.
 A paladin cannot select an individual anathema more than once.
-Only one anathema can be applied to an individual smite and the decision must be made before the attack roll is made.
-If an anathema allows a saving throw, the DC is equal to 10 + 1/2 the paladin’s level + the paladin’s Charisma modifier.
+Only one anathema can be applied to an individual smite and the decision must be made before the first attack roll is made.
+If an anathema allows a saving throw, the DC is equal to 10 + 1/2 the paladin’s level + the paladin’s Charisma modifier, made before the first attack roll is made by the paladin upon the target of the smite, and any effects are applied before the attack.
 Any anathema effects used against a creature of nonevil alignment is wasted.
 Anathema effects are not cumulative.
 This ability replaces mercy.

 At 3rd level, the paladin can select from the following: